KohlbacherLab/dnpm-dip-deployment/README.md

 Persistence by the backend uses the file system, in directory `./backend-data` which is bound to the `backend` service's volume `/dnpm_data`.

-Ensure the `backend` container has correct permissions on this directory, in which it will store its data and log files:
+Ensure the `backend` container has correct permissions on this directory, in which it will store its data and log files.
-- Change permissions on that directory with `chmod -R 777 ./backend-data`
+Change permissions on that directory with `chmod -R 777 ./backend-data`.
-- Alternatively: In `docker-compose.yml`, assign a suitable system user ID to the `backend` service by adding entry `user: "{UserID}"`

 -------
 #### Logging